enfipy/rust-postgres-enum/README.md

-# Serde enum derive
+# Postgres enum

-This is a custom derive, using procedural macros, implementation of ToSql and FromSql for primitive Enums.
+This crate is for the convenient auto implementation of ToSql and FromSql for enums.